rishavv/shoppers-stop/README.md

 It has purposefully been made independent of any external library.

+The core data structure used here is a TreeMap to store the discount slabs

 Run BillingClient.java to execute tests.

 **Question**